-Detailed design is the implementation of the algorithms that will control and monitor the different parts of the system as well as allow for interaction between the system and the user and other systems.
-The detailed design defines how the architectural components will behave to support the interactions defined in the architecture.
+Detailed design is the implementation of the algorithms that control and monitor the different parts of the system and allow for interaction between the system and the user and other systems.
+The detailed design defines how the architectural components behave to support the interactions defined in the architecture.
 Analysis of the detailed design includes looking at the low-level software components in the software system.

-That the interfaces between the detailed design components and the hardware, users, operators, other software, and external systems are correct, consistent, complete, accurate, and testable.
+The IV&V provider shall verify and validate that the interfaces between the detailed design components and the hardware, users, operators, other software, and external systems are correct, consistent, complete, accurate, and testable.

 While the architecture defines the interactions between the architectural elements, each element is generally composed of lower-level components defined by the detailed design.
 The interfaces between these components are important in ensuring that the architectural element meets its assigned responsibilities.

-That the relationship between the software requirements and the associated detailed design components is correct, consistent, and complete.
+The IV&V provider shall verify and validate that the relationship between the software requirements and the associated detailed design components is correct, consistent, and complete.

 The detailed design components capture the approach to implementing the software requirements, including the requirements associated with fault management, security, and safety.
-Analysis of the relationship between the detailed design and the software requirements provides evidence that all of the requirements are in the detailed design.
+Analysis of the relationship between the detailed design and the software requirements provides evidence that all requirements are in the detailed design.

-IV&V Work during Implementation.
-The IV&V Provider shall verify and validate: (SASS-06)

-That the software code products are consistent with architecture, complete with respect to requirements, and testable.
+The IV&V provider shall verify and validate that the software code and data products are consistent with architecture, complete with respect to requirements, and testable.

-That the software code meets the project software coding standard.
+The IV&V provider shall verify and validate that the software code meets the industry best practices and software coding standards.

-That the security risks in the software code are identified and mitigated.
+The IV&V provider shall verify and validate that the security risks in the software code are identified and mitigated.

+Note: This includes software developed by NASA, software developed for NASA, software maintained by or for NASA, COTS, GOTS, MOTS, OSS, reused software components, auto-generated code, embedded software, the software executed on processors embedded in programmable logic devices, legacy, heritage, applications, freeware, shareware, trial or demonstration software.

-Analysis to assess the source code for the presence of open-source software including ensuring that the project has identified all open-source software used, the use of the open-source software is consistent with any licensing requirements and that the security risks are identified and mitigated by the use of the open-source software.
+The IV&V provider shall verify and validate the appropriate use of off-the-shelf software, including ensuring that the project has identified all OSS used and that the security risks are identified and mitigated by the use of the off-the-shelf software.

-That software problem reports generated by the IV&V provider have been addressed entirely by the project.

-That the project assesses the software systems for possible security vulnerabilities and weaknesses.
+The IV&V provider shall verify and validate that the project assesses the software systems for possible security vulnerabilities and weaknesses.

-That the project implements the required software security risk mitigations to ensure that security objectives for software are satisfied.
+The IV&V provider shall verify and validate that the project implements the required software security risk mitigations to ensure that security objectives for software are satisfied.

-The source code through the use of analysis tools (including but not limited to static, dynamic, and formal analysis tools).
+The IV&V provider shall verify and validate the source code through the use of analysis tools (including but not limited to static, dynamic, composition, and formal analysis tools).

-The use of analysis tools may include the verification and validation of the results of the analysis tools used by the development project in the process of developing the software.
+The use of analysis tools may include the verification and validation of the analysis tools used by the development project in the process of developing the software.
+The results may be from static code analysis, software composition analysis, dynamic code analysis, cyclomatic complexity, or other code quality analysis tools.

-That the relationship between the software design elements and the associated software units is correct, consistent, and complete.
+The IV&V provider shall verify and validate that the relationship between the software design elements and the associated software units is correct, consistent, and complete.

-That the relationship between software code components and corresponding requirements is correct, complete, and consistent.
+The IV&V provider shall verify and validate that the relationship between software code components and corresponding requirements is correct, complete, and consistent.